SimCab-CHU/ifCNV/README.md

 On the other hand, if the user sets the -ct parameter to a high value (\~ \]0.1,0.5\]), more targets will be considered as outliers and so the localisation scores will be higher.
-Therefore the user will have to increase the socre threshold (-sT):
+Therefore the user will have to increase the score threshold (-sT):

 ```sh
 ifCNV -i /path/to/bam/directory/ -b /path/to/bed/file -o /path/to/output/directory/ -sT 30 -ct 0.2